RigaDevDay/rdd-dashboard/README.md

 RigaDevDay Event Dashboard
 ==========================

-This is an official dashboard for RigaDevDay 2015.
+This is an official dashboard for RigaDevDay 2015, 2016 and 2017.
 Implementation is based on Shopify's Dashing.

 <img src="https://raw.githubusercontent.com/RigaDevDay/rdd-dashboard/master/assets/images/preview.png" />